What Is A Consolidated Financial Statement?

 - While producing the consolidated statements, the balance sheets of subsidiary companies should be adjusted to the current fair market value of the assets.

-- While preparing the consolidated income statement, if the revenue of the parent company is the expense of the subsidiary; it should be completely removed.
+- While preparing the consolidated income statement, if the parent company’s revenue is the expense of the subsidiary, it should be removed entirely.

 Colgate Consolidated Statements of Income

 source: Colgate SEC Filings